-Morrissey is reportedly set to release ‘I Am Not A Dog On A Chain’, his 13th solo album, in March next year.
+Morrissey has announced details of ‘I Am Not A Dog On A Chain’, his 13th solo album.

 It will be the first album of original material since 2017’s ‘Low In High School‘, and follows his 2019 cover album ‘California Son‘ – which featured collaborations with Green Day’s Billie Joe Armstrong and Grizzly Bear’s Ed Droste.